MaterializeInc/datagen/examples/ecommerce.md

-# End-to-end Tutorial with Materialize
+# End-to-end Ecommerce Tutorial with Materialize

 In this tutorial, we will generate relational data about `users`, `purchases`, and `items`.
 Users make purchases, and purchases have items.
 At the end, we might like to retrieve a purchase history for a specific user by querying a streaming database.